beamtupgaming/beamtupgaming/README.md

 - 👋 Hi, I’m Abner.
 - 🚑 I'm a current first responder on an ambulance.
 - 👀 I’m interested in games, animals, projects.
-- 🌱 I’m currently learning how to exist.
-I learn something new every single day.
+- 🌱 I’m currently learning how to exist effectively.
+I strive to learn something new every single day.
 - 💞️ I’m looking to collaborate on anything I can learn a thing or two on.
 - 📫 How to reach me - beamtupgaming@gmail.com or abner0018 on Discord
 - I am an amateur LUA coder, don't hate.